 A-5.4 Attach the nozzle to the cartridge; connect the air supply and immediately extrude a small amount of material to completely fil the nozzle.
 Wipe off the end of the nozzle with a paper towel.

-A-5.5 Extrude the sealant at 280 ± 7 kPa pressure into the pre weighed container (nearest 0.1 g) for 60 s.
+A-5.5 Extrude the sealant at 280 kPa ± 7 kPa pressure into the pre weighed container (nearest 0.1 g) for 60 s.
 Make sure all of the material that has exited the end of the nozzle is in the container.

 A-5.6 Weigh the container to the nearest 0.1 g and subtract the initial weight, to obtain the weight of the extruded sealant.
 Convert the weight of the sealant to volume of sealant by dividing the weight by the specific gravity.
 If all the material is extruded in less than 60 s, note the length of time required and calculate the volume of sealant that would have been extruded in 60 s as follows: